Robdel12/scroll-to-bottom/README.md

 ### Options

 - `options.frequency` (default: 100) - How many scroll increments
-- `options.timing` (default: 8) - The amout of ms to pause between scroll increments
+- `options.timing` (default: 8) - The amout of ms to pause between scroll
+  increments
+- `options.remoteWindow` (default: `window`) - The browsers `window` object.
+Can be handly for test runners like Cypress, which run the subjects test in a remote iframe